 While you can use all the usual rules of composition for your lunar photography, don’t be afraid to break the rules if the shot calls for it.
 Don’t just put the moon in the center of your image with nothing else – it’s been done a million times before and there is nothing exciting about this.
 Try to include other objects in the frame with the moon.

 There are a couple of different methods you can use to focus on the moon: First, try using your camera’s autofocus, and once you have a desirable focus, turn off the autofocus and switch to manual focus.
 Alternatively, you can set your camera on manual focus, and with your live view feature turned on, zoom in on the moon and turn the focus ring until the moon becomes sharp.
 Then do not touch the ring again.

 The best time for photographing the moon is just after it rises or just before it sets, when it is very low in the sky.
-When the moon is near the horizon, it is closest to Earth and will appear larger in your images.
+When the moon is near the horizon, it will appear larger in your images (a trick of the eye).
 Also, as the full moon rises the sun will be setting, and as the full moon sets the sun will be rising.
 This may give you great lighting to include or accentuate foreground or landscape objects.
 Shooting the moon in the day time will give you opportunity to include foreground objects, and you also may be able to capture some craters on the moon’s surface.

 Once you have found the exposure that you feel happy with, it is best to bracket around that setting.
 The view of your images in the dark, on the back of your camera, can often be deceiving.
 In the dark, images always appear brighter on the LCD of camera than they actually are when opened on your computer.
 After you are satisfied with the exposure you have dialed in, bracket two stops under and two stops over, just to ensure that you get an exposure you will be happy with later.